-Through Matrix, an Indian subsidiary, we manufacture and supply low cost, high quality API for our own products and pipeline, as well as for third parties.
-Matrix is one of the world's largest API manufacturers with respect to the number of drug master files ("DMFs") filed with regulatory agencies.
-Matrix is also a leader in supplying API for the manufacturing of antiretroviral ("ARV") drugs, which are utilized in the treatment of HIV/AIDS.
-Additionally, Matrix offers a line of finished dosage form ("FDF") products in the ARV market and manufactures non-ARV FDF products that are marketed by Mylan.
-Mylan holds approximately 97% ownership and control in Matrix.
+Through Mylan Laboratories Limited, an Indian subsidiary, we manufacture and supply low cost, high quality API for our own products and pipeline, as well as for third parties.
+Mylan Laboratories Limited is one of the world's largest API manufacturers as measured by the number of drug master files ("DMFs") filed with regulatory agencies.
+Mylan Laboratories Limited is also a leader in supplying API for the manufacturing of antiretroviral ("ARV") drugs, which are utilized in the treatment of HIV/AIDS.
+Additionally, Mylan Laboratories Limited offers a line of finished dosage form ("FDF") products in the ARV market and manufactures non-ARV FDF products that are marketed by Mylan.
+Mylan holds approximately 98% ownership and control in Mylan Laboratories Limited.

-Mylan has a robust worldwide commercial presence in the generic pharmaceutical market, including leadership positions in France and Australia and several other key European and Asia Pacific markets, as well as a leading branded specialty pharmaceutical business focusing on respiratory and allergy products.
+Mylan has a robust worldwide commercial presence in the generic pharmaceutical market, including leadership positions in France and Australia and several other key European and Asia Pacific markets, as well as a leading branded specialty pharmaceutical business focusing on respiratory, allergy and psychiatric products.

-Currently, Mylan markets a global portfolio of more than 1,000 different products covering a vast array of therapeutic categories.
-We offer an extensive range of dosage forms and delivery systems, including oral solids, topicals, liquids and semi-solids, as well as some that are difficult to formulate and manufacture and typically have longer product life cycles than traditional generic pharmaceuticals, including transdermal patches, high potency formulations, injectables, controlled release and respiratory delivery products.
+Currently, Mylan markets a global portfolio of approximately 1,100 different products covering a vast array of therapeutic categories.
+We offer an extensive range of dosage forms and delivery systems, including oral solids, topicals, liquids and semi-solids.
+In addition, we focus on those that are difficult to formulate and manufacture and typically have longer product life cycles than traditional generic pharmaceuticals, including transdermal patches, high potency formulations, injectables, controlled release and respiratory delivery products.

 Mylan also has one of the deepest pipelines and largest number of products pending regulatory approval in our history.
-Increased sales volumes and continued leverage of our vertically integrated platform will provide substantial operational efficiencies and economies of scale.
+Increased sales volumes and continued leverage of our vertically integrated platform provides substantial operational efficiencies and economies of scale.

-We believe that the breadth and depth of our business provide certain competitive advantages over many of our competitors in major markets in which we operate, and provide less dependency on any single market or product, and, as a result, we are better able to successfully compete on a global basis.
+We believe that the breadth and depth of our business provides certain competitive advantages over many of our competitors in major markets in which we operate, including less dependency on any single market or product, and, as a result, we are better able to successfully compete on a global basis.